elastic/integrations/packages/php_fpm/docs/README.md

 ```
 3. Go to `Integrations -> PHP-FPM -> Settings` and click on `Reinstall PHP-FPM`.

-4. Perform the following steps in the Dev tools
+4. Copy data from temporary index to new index by performing the following steps in the Dev tools.

 ```
 POST _reindex